Coming Soon 👀 At the beginning of April, you’ll be

 When cell phones were new, people (mostly men), would come into the lobby of the bank where I worked and talk loudly.
 I always thought they were just rudely pointing out that they had a cell phone.
 Later, when everyone got one, the customers who were most annoying were those who kept talking on their phones while I was trying to process their transactions.
 I have some advice for them: pay attention when someone is dealing with your money!

-stillfickled Premium Member over 1 year ago
+stillfickled Premium Member about 2 years ago

 WHY DO people talk so loud on their cell phones?